WVam/toolscript-docs/.changes/glossary.md

 # Formatting
 - Bold is used for emphasis.
 - Monospace is used for parameters.
+- Code blocks are used for script.
+- Block quotes are used for notes.
+- Headers are used for headers.
 - Instruction names always link to the relativa page.

 ## Structure-related terminology